AARON JOHN BARLOW

 One Hand Does Not Catch a Buffalo: 50 Years of Amazing Peace Corps Stories.
 Palo Alto, CA: Travelers’ Tales, 2011.

 “’Believing a Thing’: Sanity and Perception in Philip K. Dick’s Clans of the Alphane Moon—and Beyond,” In Mental Illness in American Culture, Sharon Packer, ed.
-Santa Barbara, CA: Praeger, forthcoming 2017.
+Santa Barbara, CA: Praeger, June 2017.

 “Implications of Re-Defining ‘Working Class’ in the Urban Composition Classroom.”
 With Patrick Corbett.
-In Pedagogy and the Working Class, William H. Thelin and Genesea Carter, ed.: Utah State University Press, forthcoming, 2016.
+In Pedagogy and the Working Class, William H. Thelin and Genesea Carter, ed.: Utah State University Press, August 2017.

 “The Limits of Ownership.”
 In Cultures of Copyright, Danielle Nicole DeVoss and Marine Courant Rife, ed.
 Vol, 4 in the Communication Law series, Susan Drucker, general editor.
 New York: Peter Lang, 2014.